Skip to main content

 • You can have use the same struct for multiple variables if you want (e.g. using the same struct type for both equippedInventory and nonequippedInventory)

-5. In the character class that inherits from ARedwoodCharacter, create a variable for each of the types of data (except redwoodData) with the corresponding struct type
+5. In the DefaultPawnClass that has the URedwoodCharacterComponent component, create a variable for each of the types of data (except redwoodData) with the corresponding struct type

 • The name of the variable must be CharacterCreatorData, Metadata, EquippedInventory, NonequippedInventory , and Data respectively.